Jss-on/Audio-Classifier-Trainer/README.md

 <p align='center'>
   <img src='./app/static/LOGO.png' alt='Logo'/>
 </p>
-# Audio Classifier Trainer

-This project allows you to train an audio classifier using Random Forest on your custom dataset.
+This web app allows you to train an audio classifier using ensemble models on your custom dataset.

 ## Getting Started